MLH-Fellowship/pod-3.1.0-Sketch2Code/README.md

 <img width="400" height = "600" alt="Screenshot 2021-08-12 at 4 12 48 PM" src="https://user-images.githubusercontent.com/56252259/129183943-449e816e-d150-4f9e-b53d-97422cdce342.png"> <img width="400" height = "600" alt="Screenshot 2021-08-12 at 4 15 22 PM" src="https://user-images.githubusercontent.com/56252259/129184212-4ca9c45c-74de-40f9-8210-8115512d4d44.png">

 Make sure you draw a rectangle box and add your UIElements inside it.

 Make sure you spell the element type correctly🪄.

-You need to follow the naming type given above.
+You need to follow the naming type as given above.

-### Text 2 Code 💬
+## Text 2 Code 💬
 - Text 2 Code is an additional feature which we have added for people who are not good in sketching😅.
 - Using Text 2 Code is really easy and simple, just start writing the element type and the suggestion box in the app will show you the order of writing.
-- While writing te text you need to follow a set of order, which will be provided automatically by the App.
+- While writing the text you need to follow a set of order, which will be provided automatically by the App.

 <!--#### Elements which can be detected
 1. Buttons